 Add the oats and mix well.
 Then, add the raisins to the oatmeal cookie batter.

-If you're not a fan of raisins, just choose another mix-in.
-Cranberries, nuts, chocolate chips–they're all good!
-I usually make a few plain for my daughter who doesn't like raisins, too.
+If you’re not a fan of raisins, just choose another mix-in.
+Dried cranberries, nuts–they’re all good!
+I usually make a few plain for my daughter who doesn’t like raisins, too.

 Next, I use a cookie scoop to get the cookie batter onto the baking sheet.
 But you don’t have to!
 Just use a regular spoon to make oatmeal raisin drop cookies.

 I bake using Pampered Chef stoneware because I like how it browns evenly on the bottom.
 If you’re using traditional cookie sheets, use some parchment paper to keep the dough from sticking afterward.
 It makes clean-up easier, too!